4th January 2022

-As part of the scheme, employers who have been hit by a drop in trade due to coronavirus related business interruption, can furlough those staff who for whom there is not adequate work.
-The government will cover 80% of their salary up to a monthly cap of £2,500.
-Employers can choose to top this up to 100% if they wish.
-From July, employers will need to contribute 10% of furloughed staff's wages, rising to 20% in August and September.
+As part of the scheme, employers who had been hit by a drop in trade due to coronavirus related business interruption, could furlough those staff who for whom there was not adequate work.
+The government covered up to 80% of their salary up to a monthly cap of £2,500.

 Ensuring staff are paid on time is one of the most important elements of running a business; if a company is unable to do this, then this highlights potentially serious financial problems.
 If you are struggling to pay your staff, all is not lost; there are options open to you.

 With businesses being forced to close for months on end, the scale of interruption is huge.
 Many companies will have depleted their cash reserves leading to acute cash flow problems.
 This will take time to build back up, as this will be predominantly reliant on sales – and therefore customers – returning.

 If you are confident your business will be able to bounce back then you may wish to consider taking out a form of short-term funding to boost your cash flow while you wait for your revenue to return to pre-Covid levels.
 This could take the immediate financial pressure off your business, allowing you to pay staff while you focus on increasing sales.